Syncano/syncano-js/README.md

  * **Account Level Scope** - Interact with your account as the super admin (recommended for server side interaction)
  * **Instance Level Scope** - Connects to a specific app instance, and has limited permissions.
 This is what your app will utilize most, as the user specific methods are accessible here using the `userKey`.

 Each of these scopes have different types of functionality, and utilize different apiKeys.
-Be sure to check the [full documentation] (http://docs.syncano.com/v4.0/docs/authentication) on authentication to be sure you get the appropriate key.
+Check out the [full documentation] (http://docs.syncano.com/v4.0/docs/authentication) on authentication to be sure you get the appropriate key.

 ### Create a New Connection